What a Puppy Taught Me About Customer Service

 Last year, I adopted a very cute Cheagle (Chihuahua-Beagle mix) named Buddy.
 Buddy was abandoned by his owner in North Carolina and rescued by an organization in New York.
 He was shy at first, and his anxiety quickly became evident: clawing at the door frantically when left alone, whimpering and shaking in the elevator, cowering on the sidewalk in congested streets.

 At the age of nine months, Buddy needed some help acclimating to life in bustling Manhattan.
 I searched on Yelp for a dog trainer.
-There are numerous trainers in New York to choose from, and Yelp provided a helpful guide to identity someone well-rated and near me.
+There are numerous trainers in New York to choose from, and Yelp provided a helpful guide to identify someone well-rated and near me.

 Yelp has a “Request a Quote” feature for some companies that allows inquisitive shoppers like me to describe my need and get an estimated cost within days or even hours.
 I wrote up a short summary of the situation and proceeded to copy-paste it into about a dozen potential dog trainers’ quote request boxes.
 After requesting many quotes, I began to receive a range of responses, from automated, generic messages to detailed, customized estimates.